 Here, we’ll review two of the most popular options: TurboTax and H&R Block compared with a newer, and often more affordable, option: TaxAct.

 We’ll talk about the features, pros and cons of each product so you can make the best choice for your needs.

 TurboTax vs. H&R Block vs. TaxAct Overview

-Editor’s note: Pricing listed in this article are correct as of the date of this article’s publishing.
+Editor’s note: Pricing listed in this article is correct as of April 29, 2020.

 Each of these three tax preparation software options helps you quickly and easily file your taxes.
 They all come with various levels, which give you access to different tax forms and filing options.
 If you’re a business owner, for instance, you’ll need to pay more to file your taxes because they’re more complicated.

 Each option here has a simple interface that will walk you through your taxes form by form, so that you can file them in a reasonable amount of time without missing anything important.
 At their heart, TurboTax, H&R Block, and TaxAct all offer the same type of tax-filing experience.
 But they do have some features that set them apart.
 Read on to find out more.

 TurboTax vs. H&R Block vs. TaxAct: Product Features

 TurboTax rolled out a couple of unique and interesting features fairly recently.
 One is the ability to see your credit score, debt-to-income ratio, and overall income for the tax year when you file.
 These numbers can be helpful for getting a handle on your financial health and making plans for your financial future.